Concerning Behavioral Signs

 Knowing these behavioral signs is just a first step.
 It is well worth noting that these behaviors are things that, individually, we may see in people every single day, but dismiss as irrelevant, or excuse because it is someone we care about.
 Because of this, when you sense a possible concern about someone, it may be helpful to keep a notebook handy and write down when you spot individual behavior aside their name and the date you observed the behavior.
 The point is not to be a detective, but to assure yourself that you are not just seeing things or paranoid by keeping an objective record of some kind, something you can refer to later.

 You want to help them, and that is the purpose of this list: Help identify those who may need help, and be a support to them as you direct them to that help.
 “Get help,” is not a phrase used to hurt or belittle people, it is you, as a concerned person, showing that concern by talking people through their options and walking with them to show that you care.
 If you are not able to show that compassion, then tell someone about your concerns so that they can show compassion and help the person in question.

 Often, the biggest tool we have to preventing sexual abuse is our gut instinct.
 It is also worth paying extra attention to that instinct if our gut reaction is triggered in addition to these behaviors.
 The best course of action to take when we see multiple behaviors can depend on each situation, but generally, it may be helpful to have a series of conversations with the person who is displaying these behaviors so that you can better understand them and show your concern for the person involved.
-To learn how to have these conversations, visit How To Have A Conversation With A Potential Abuser.
+To learn how to have these conversations, visit How To Have A Conversation.